AdobeDocs/experience-platform.en/help/rtcdp/use-case-guides/evolve-one-time-value-lifetime-value/evolve-one-time-value-to-lifetime-value.md

 +++Commerce Details (Field Group)

-[[!UICONTROL Commerce Details]](/help/xdm/field-groups/event/commerce-details.md) is a standard schema field group for the [!DNL XDM ExperienceEvent] class], used to describe commerce data such as product information (SKU, name, quantity), and standard cart operations (order, checkout, abandon).
+[Commerce Details](/help/xdm/field-groups/event/commerce-details.md) is a standard schema field group for the [!DNL XDM ExperienceEvent] class], used to describe commerce data such as product information (SKU, name, quantity), and standard cart operations (order, checkout, abandon).

 +++